TheOdinProject/curriculum/ruby/ruby.md

     > [1,2,3]&[2,4,5]
     => [2]

 What if you only want to add or subtract one single value?
 That's a very common operation with arrays, and Ruby has provided four handy methods that let you either pluck away or add onto the front or back of the array.
-First, the more common is to add or remove stuff from the END of the array, using **`.push` or `.pop`**:
+First, the more common is to add or remove stuff from the END of the array, using **`push` or `pop`**:

     > my_arr = [1,2,3]
     => [1,2,3]